Work permits for employees in Spain: A complete guide for employers [2024]

 Who needs a work visa in Spain?

-Expats who are not from EU/EEA countries need to apply for a work visa before they can begin working in the country.
+Expats who are not from EU/EEA countries need a work permit and work visa before they can begin working in the country.

 When you send an offer letter to a new hire in Spain, it should include a clause about the offer being contingent on their eligibility to work in Spain legally.